Connect individual lines whose end points match within tolerance

 - One or more ASCII (or binary, see -bi[ncols][type]) data table file(s) holding a number of data columns.
 If no tables are given then we read from standard input.

-- Write all the closed polygons to closed [gmt connect_closed.txt] and all other segments as they are to stdout.
-No connection takes place.
-Use -Tcutoff to set a minimum separation , and if cutoff is > 0 then we also explicitly close the polygons on output.
+- Write all the already-closed polygons to file closed [gmtconnect_closed.txt] and all open segments to stdout.
+No connection will take place.
+Use -Tcutoff to set a minimum separation , and then any existing polygon whose first and last point are separated by less that cutoff will be considered to be closed.
+Note that if cutoff is > 0 then we explicitly close all polygons on output.

-- Writes the link information to the specified file [gmt connect_link.txt].
-For each segment we write the original segment id, and for the beginning and end point of the segment we report the id of the closest segment, whether it is the beginning (B) or end (E) point that is closest, and the distance between those points in units determined by -T.
+- Writes link information to the specified file [gmtconnect_link.txt].
+For each segment we write the original segment id, and for the beginning and end point of the segment we report the id of the nearest segment, whether it is the beginning (B) or end (E) point that is closest, and the distance between those points in units determined by -T.

-- Used with -D to a list file with the names of the individual output files.
+- Used with -D to write a list file with the names of the individual output files.
 Optionally, append a filename template for the individual file names; this template may contain a C format specifier that can format an character (C or O for closed or open, respectively).
-[Default is gmt connect_list.txt].
+[Default is gmtconnect_list.txt].

 - Specifies the separation tolerance in the data coordinate units ; for geographic data append distance unit (see Units).
-If two lines have end-points that are closer than the cutoff they will be joined.
-Optionally, append /sdist which adds the extra requirement that a link will only be made if the second closest connection exceeds the sdist distance.
+If two lines have end-points that are closer than cutoff they will be joined.
+Optionally, append +ssdist which adds the extra requirement that a link will only be made if the second closest connection exceeds the sdist distance.
 The latter distance must be given in the same units as cutoff.
-However, if no arguments are given then we close every polygon regardless of the gap distance between the first and last point.
+However, if -T is no arguments then we close every line segment or polygon regardless of the gap distance between the first and last point in the segment.

 - -V[level] (more …)